 As such, until the danger passes, the mind does not produce a memory for this traumatic event in the normal way.
-When your brain eventually goes back to try to process the trauma, the mind presents the memory for filing it can be very distressing.
+When your brain eventually goes back to try to process the trauma, the mind presents the situation as a memory for filing, but as it ‘does not exist’ in your memory yet, it sees it as a situation in the current timeline, and so it can be very distressing.

 The distress comes from the fact that the brain is unable to recognise this as a ‘memory’ as it hasn’t been processed as one.
 As such, the facts of what happened, the emotions associated with the trauma and the sensations touch, taste, sound, vision, movement, and smell can be presented by the mind in the form of flashbacks – as if they are happening right now..

 You probably have experienced your senses being attached to your memories before: the smell mulled wine can bring back memories of a great Christmas party,, or a song can remind you of a great night out you once had.
 Most people have so-called flashbulb memories of where they were and what they were doing when something momentous happened: When Princess Diana died, when they heard about the events of 9/11 etc – so it’s clear that a memory is an all encompassing event, and a traumatic memory is no different.